NCBI-Hackathons/ViruSpy/README.md

 ## Goal

-To identify viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database
+To identify viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database.
+To determine if viruses are integrated into a host genome.

-## Why is this important?
+## Why this is important?

 Viruses compose a large amount of the genomic biodiversity on the planet, but only a small fraction of the viruses that exist are known.
 To help fill this gap in knowledge we have produced a pipeline that can identify putative viral sequences from large scale metagenomic datasets that already exist in the SRA database.

+Viruses across multiple virus families are found integrated in host genomes.
+The genes that are integrated depends upon the specific viral integration.
+Sometimes the integration event is a complete genome or partial genome.

 ## What is ViruSpy?

 ViruSpy is a program for identiying viral genes and genomes from metagenomic datasets.
-This pipeline first obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST index.
-Next it runs Magic-BLAST on a user specified file from the SRA database.
-Magic-BLAST is used here to obtain all the virus-like sequences from a metagenomic sample for use with MegaHit, succinct desbrun graph based genome assembly software.
-Contigs built by MegaBlast are then ran through Glimmer3 to predict open reading frames and Hammer/RPST-BLASTn to predict conserved protein domains.
+This pipeline first obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST database.
+Next it runs [Magic-BLAST](https://ncbi.github.io/magicblast/) to align reads from an SRA library to the BLAST database.
+Magic-BLAST is used here to obtain all the virus-like sequences from a metagenomic sample for use with MegaHit, succinct De Bruin graph based genome assembly software.
+Contigs built by MegaHit are then run through Glimmer3 to predict open reading frames and HMMER/RPS-BLASTn to predict conserved protein domains.
 Output files from both of these methods are combined to identify a high confidence set of viral contigs.

+In addition, VirusSpy attempts to extend the viral contigs with host reads by an iterative process that we call BUD: building up domains.
+The BUDing process

 ## Workflow